isabella232/dynamic-media-classic.en-1/help/publish-setup.md

 >[!NOTE]
 >
 >The Publish Setup screens are for use by experienced web site developers and programmers.
-Dynamic Media Classic assumes that users who change settings on these screens are familiar with the Scene7 Publishing System, HTTP protocol standards and conventions, and basic imaging technology.
+Dynamic Media Classic assumes that users who change settings on these screens are familiar with Dynamic Media Classic, HTTP protocol standards and conventions, and basic imaging technology.

 ## Image Server {#image-server}